ajitesh01/React/README.md

 Babel is converting JSX to React.CreateElemt to see the output of JSX , just go to babel official site and put some jsx tag , see the result.

+React Component:
+1. Class Based Component (its older way of writing code)
+2. Functional Component (its just a normal JS function) whenever you create a functional component , declear the componet with Capital letter.its react way to understand its function component.